 While all workplace wellness programs should touch upon nutrition year-round, it is not a bad idea to dedicate a whole month to educating employees on the topic.
-The AND created lots of good content that is free on their main website.
+The AND has a lot of great content that is free on their main website.
 Employers might find it helpful to use these resources to guide their wellness initiative efforts.

-Should you need more ideas, below is a list of curated resources on the topic.
+Need more ideas?
+Below is a list of curated resources on the topic.

 #1 Event Ideas

 - Employee Lunch Potluck – This idea comes from the AND toolkit.
-Everyone brings their favorite healthy dish to share with their co-workers.
-Even better, ask employees to submit recipes to compete in the "Best Recipe Competition."
-You can give a healthy cookbook out as the prize.
+Employees can bring their favorite healthy dish to share with their co-workers.
+Even better, ask participants to submit their recipes to compete in a "Best Recipe Competition."
+A healthy cookbook can be raffled out or given as the prize.

 - Nutrition Lunch and Learn – Invite a dietitian/nutritionist/health coach to come and give a presentation on healthy eating.
-Provide a "takeaway station" for resources that employees can collect and bring back.
+Provide a "takeaway station" for resources that employees can collect and take with them.

-- The F&V Challenge – Fruits and vegetables are essential, but if you've never given it much thought, where do you start?
-Kick-off employees' healthy eating habit by running a F&V Challenge.
-For two weeks, encourage participants to add vegetables and fruit to all their meals.
-Organizers can start a Pinterest board where people upload pictures as "proof."
-They should also share the recipes with their submissions, which can also be put together to create a healthy cookbook!
+- The F&V Challenge – Fruits and vegetables are essential, but most people don’t know where to start unless they’ve actively sought out information on how they can incorporate them into meals.
+Kick-off healthy eating habits by running a F&V Challenge.
+For two weeks, encourage participants to add fruits and vegetables to all their meals.
+Add a social aspect by dedicating a hashtag (e.g., #NationalNutritionMonthCompanyName) on social media where people can share their meals.
+Even better, encourage them to share the recipes with their submissions, which can later be put together to create a healthy company cookbook!

-- Breakfast/Lunch Bar – If budget permits it, offer employees a breakfast or lunch buffet with healthy options.
+- Breakfast/Lunch Bar – If budget permits it, offer a breakfast or lunch buffet with healthy options.
 It can be as simple as yogurt with fruits and granola or an omelet station.
-Your employees will appreciate the free meal and taste first-hand how delicious nutritious foods can be!
+Most people can appreciate a free meal, and they will get to taste first-hand how delicious nutritious foods can be!

 #2 Posters To Put Up Around The Office

 Posters help create a lively atmosphere in the office.
-They turn dull, white walls into a montage of information that employees can stop by and take a quick look.
+They turn dull, white walls into montages of information that employees can stop by to learn about healthy eating.

-Quick tip: Bathroom doors are the prime estate for posters!
+Quick tip: Bathroom doors are prime real estate for posters!

-You want your posters to be eye-catching, avoid ones filled with big blocks of words.
-They're less likely to make an impact because they tend to scare people away.
+Posters should be eye-catching.
+Avoid ones filled with big, dense blocks of words as they tend to scare people away.
 It's better to put up many simple ones that will deliver bite-size information.

 #3 Nutrition Book Club